 - seasonal agricultural workers if they self-isolate at the property where they are working; and

-- UK residents who ordinarily travel overseas at least once a week for work (unless they are staying in Scotland).
+- UK residents who ordinarily travel overseas at least once a week for work.

 22. How should we deal with international travel for work?

-The Foreign & Commonwealth Office still advises against all non-essential international travel, unless the destination is on a list of exempt countries and territories.
-You would need to have a very strong reason for business travel to a country that is not on the exempt list.
-In particular, you should also consider whether your travel insurance policy would cover the trip.
-You should consider the impact of the 14-day quarantine period (see Question 21), where applicable, for any staff coming back into the UK as well as any restrictions in the countries to which the employees might have to go.
+The government has made it clear that everyone should cancel all non-essential travel so there would need to be a very strong reason for such travel.
+You should consider the impact of the 14-day quarantine period (see Question 20) that this will have for any staff coming back into the UK as well as any restrictions in the countries to which the employees might have to go.